yeehongchew/MKEL1123_Group02_Milestone5/README.md

 ## Image Classification Using Edge Impulse
 A complete tutorial on how to classify images in Edge Impulse is well-documented by the vendor in https://docs.edgeimpulse.com/docs/tutorials/image-classification
 Hence, a few features are highlighted to take note of while implementing image classification on Edge Impulse.
+This training model on Edge Impulse can be found [here](https://studio.edgeimpulse.com/public/113810/latest) if you are interested in mirroring this project.

 ### Data Acquisition
 The fresh and stale fruits / vegetables are obtained from [Kaggle](https://www.kaggle.com/datasets/raghavrpotdar/fresh-and-stale-images-of-fruits-and-vegetables) and uploaded to Edge Impulse.
 Be mindful on the size of the images uploaded that is able to fit to the RAM of your board.
 Alternatively, you may use an external SD card to sustain a more accurate dataset.